mgoodwingb/jaswig.github.io/_posts/2017-06-05-4-Ways-to-start-working-from-home.markdown

 You’ll never know if you don’t ask.
 Suggest starting with 1 day per week and mention that you can easily go back to normal if it doesn't work out.
 Your boss will be more inclined to allow working from home if it doesn't sound permanent.
 Many employers know the benefits of working from home bur if your boss needs some convincing, be sure to mention the benefits of the Forbes article I linked earlier.
 Make them understand that hours spend don't directly relate to the qualitative of work.
 Ask if you may proof working at home will deliver better quality work.

 **TIP:** Tim Ferris, author of “The 4-Hour Workweek” and “Tools of Titans”, tested many different productivity tools.
 We love: [The email game](http://www.emailga.me/) , [Jumpcut](http://jumpcut.sourceforge.net/) and the [Pomodoro Technique](http://e.ggtimer.com/).

-Looking for a beautiful and healthy home office setup?
+Need a healthy home office setup?
-Check out [this](https://store.jaswig.com/products/standup-nomad?variant=18203972612) Scandinavian adjustable height desk.
+Check out [Jaswig](https://store.jaswig.com/products/standup-nomad?variant=18203972612) adjustable height desk.

 ![Healthy home office](/images/blog/Healthy%20Home%20Office.jpg)